monodot/knowledge-base/_articles/keycloak.md

     - Name: anything you like
     - Token Claim Name: `groups` (this is the key name it will appear under, in the JSON)
     - Click Save.
-5. The new mapper should appear in the list as Category: Token mapper, Type: Group Membership, and click **Add**.
+5. The new mapper should appear in the list as Category: Token mapper, Type: Group Membership.
-6. Verify the information is included in the user token by using the **Evaluate** tab (described above).
+6. Verify the information is included in the user token, by using the **Evaluate** tab (described above).